 For example, effective decision-making in warehouse management depends on accurate, real-time data, with the possibility of problems to be faced by the situation.
 The KPI you use will provide a direct link between warehouse performance and the overall success of the business.

-Key Performance Indicators (KPIs) for Warehouse Productivity
+Take a look at some of the Key Performance Indicators (KPIs) for Warehouse Productivity:

 Inventory Turnover and Holding Costs